Elphinstone Inlet: Geography

-The entrance to the Inlet is under one kilometre wide and difficult to detect from seaward, making it an ideal hiding place for local sailors in the early C19th, evading their British pursuers who "saw with amazement the enemy suddenly disappearing from the scene as if by magic".
+The entrance to the Inlet is under one kilometre wide and difficult to detect from seaward, making it an ideal hiding place for local sailors in the early 19th century, evading their British pursuers who "saw with amazement the enemy suddenly disappearing from the scene as if by magic".
 Beyond the entrance is the village of Sham and a large island bearing the same name.

 The Elphinstone Group is a grouping of five rock outcrops, predominantly limestone and sandstone with occasional dolomite, identified by geologists working for the Iraq Petroleum Group in 1959, three of which are designated within the Ghalilah formation.